Last updated on August 17th, 2021

 - Combine all the ingredients in a heat-proof mixing bowl

 - Place this batter in the steamer and steam over high heat for 15 minutes.
 Wrap the lid of the steamer with a cloth to prevent condensation drips onto the dough.
-If you stick a knife in the middle of the dough, it will come out clean, though the top of the dough may appear a bit watery at first.
+The top of the dough may appear a bit watery at first.
 Use a spoon to stir the steamed mochi while it’s still hot to form a large mass of dough

 - Cover with a cloth for about 10-15 minutes so it's not too hot for your hands to knead.
 Don't use a plastic wrap as condensation will form and drip into the dough, making it wet